 Payment dates for the 2014-2015 session will be available in summer 2014.

 How will my bursary be paid?

 Your bursary will be paid directly into your bank account by BACS (Bankers' Automated Clearing Services).
-As the Edinburgh RUK Bursary is serviced by the Student Loans Company (SLC), they will use the bank account details which you supplied to your regional funding body for bursary payments.
+As the University of Edinburgh Bursary is serviced by the Student Loans Company (SLC), they will use the bank account details which you supplied to your regional funding body for bursary payments.

 Who are the funding bodies assessing my application for Student Finance?

 You will be assessed on the basis of where you are living at the time of your application.
 If you have a query regarding your assessment, please contact the relevant funding body: